wp-plugins/karailievs-sitemap/readme.txt

 It's used to show all your pages and posts to the search engines like Google, Yahoo and MSN.

+= Changes in version 1.1: =
+* Change: Removing links to the old documentation

 = Changes in version 1.0: =
 * Feature: Custom priority for every page/post
 * Feature: Exclude pages/posts from sitemap